-If you were to rate your dental website on a scale of WOW! to WTF? where does your dental practice fall?
-Obviously if you’re on the lower end of this spectrum, you probably already know it’s time for a new website.
+Are you ready for a new, modern dental website?
+Here’s an easy test.
+If you were to rate your dental website design on a scale of WOW! to WTF? where does your dental practice fall?
+Obviously if you’re on the lower end of this spectrum, you probably already know it’s time for a new one.
 I say probably, because I do know some people in my life (who shall remain nameless) who rocked Farrah Fawcett bangs well into the late 90’s.
 But since I’m not a miracle worker here to cure the people who are in denial, this blog is for the dental practices who find themselves somewhere closer to the middle.
-If you’re wondering if it’s time to invest in getting to WOW, check out these 7 signs it’s time to take the leap.
+If you’re been investigating modern dental websites for ideas, check out these 7 signs it’s time to take the leap.

 1. Site speed